softctrl/twitter-stats/README.md

 vagrant up
 ```

-then in a few moments (or hours :D ) you can test in your browser on the localhost too.
+Then in a few moments (or hours :D ) you can test in your browser on the localhost too.

 Under development.